 Keep vape juice away from children and pets like cats as some of the ingredients are toxic to cats.
 Storing the vape juice in a cool and dark place, away from sunlight and heat.

 Does Vape Juice Expire?

-Most vape juices have expiry dates of between 1 to 2 years.
+Yes.
+Most vape juices expire from 1 to 2 years.
 With time, its effectiveness diminishes, and it expires.
 When this happens, you need to throw it away.